martinthomson/tmi/draft-thomson-tmi.md

 This does not imply that all intermediaries have exclusive control over access to resources.
 A router might provide access to other networks, but similar access might be obtained via a different route.
 The same web content might be provided by multiple CDNs.
-Multiple DNS servers can provide answers to the same questions.
+Multiple DNS resolvers can provide answers to the same queries.
 The ability to access the same capabilities from multiple entities contributes greatly to the robustness of a system.

 Intermediaries often provide capabilities that benefit from economies of scale by providing a service that aggregates demand from multiple individuals.
 For